GC-public-projects/AuthuiFirestoreDemo/README.md

 Singleton (object) that implements "FirebaseAuth.AuthStateListener"

 ### Purpose
-The object contents as flow the signed in user (FirebasUser) from FirebaseAuth.getInstance() and the signiedInStatus crated by us.
+The object contents as flow the signed in user (FirebasUser) from FirebaseAuth.getInstance() and the signiedInStatus created by us.
 By implementing the AuthStateListener we ensure we have the status and the data in real time of the Firebase user.
 The singleton will let us get the Auth data in many places without needing to use the dependency injection as it will be needed in the most of the composables.

 ### Components explanations
 - FirebaseAuth.AuthStateListener : this interface can be implemented by an activity or a viewModel.
-In our case as the main of the composables will need the FireBaseAuth, it is better to create a singleton and call it when needed.
+In our case, as the main of the composables will need the FireBaseAuth, it is better to create a singleton and call it when needed.
-- _firebaseAuth.addAuthStateListener(this) : The AuthStateListener oberves the changes in real time of the auth, thanks to it, we don't need to test the auth each time we need it.
+- _firebaseAuth.addAuthStateListener(this) : The AuthStateListener oberves the changes in real time of the auth, thanks to it, we don't need to call FirebaseAuth.getInstance() each time we need the auth.
 - signiedInUser and signInstates : are both stateFlow, convenient to get data changes in real time thank to a listener here.
 -  override fun onAuthStateChanged : it's the only function obligatory implemented by the interface.
 It let us make some actions when the FireBaseAuth is modified